L9Manuel9/cybersecurity-skills/freelance-documents/GDPR compliance/README.md

 Such as follow:

-- ## #1 The document explains the three key competencies for GDPR compliance: legal, managerial, and cybersecurity.
+## 1# This document outlines the three key competencies essential for GDPR compliance: legal, managerial, and cybersecurity.

-1. Legal Competence: This involves understanding the regulations and proper documentation practices, facilitating the preparation of privacy notices and corporate contracts.
+1. Legal Competence: This aspect focuses on understanding the regulatory framework, helping in the preparation of documentation such as privacy notices tailored to different processing purposes and ensuring the correct identification of roles and responsibilities within the organization.

-2. Managerial Competence: This focuses on organizing business processes and managing the flow of personal data, with particular attention to the role of the data controller and maintaining a record of processing activities.
+2. Managerial Competence: The GDPR is primarily an organizational matter, emphasizing the importance of the data controller's role.
+This includes determining the purposes and means of data processing, maintaining a record of processing activities, and ensuring clear communication flows within and outside the organization.

-3. Cybersecurity Competence: This emphasizes the importance of implementing adequate information security measures, such as regular vulnerability assessments and protecting data through appropriate technologies and protocols.
+3. Cybersecurity Competence: Article 25 of the regulation highlights the need for the data controller to implement adequate technical and organizational measures.
+This requires evolving from a mere systems administrator role to a cybersecurity expert, periodically checking vulnerabilities and ensuring proper data security protocols are in place.

-The absence of even one of these competencies can undermine personal data protection and the effectiveness of the privacy system within a company.
+The absence of any one of these competencies can weaken the privacy system within organizations, making effective management of GDPR compliance challenging.